asiloisad/pulsar-word-map/README.md

-# bacadra-word-map
+# word-map

 Fast way to convert fixed length word or selection to new acc. word map!
 User can set custom maping (inc. overwriting built-in data). multi-line selection is not supported.
 There are few methods:

-* `bacadra-word-map:auto`: if selection is not empty and single line, then selected text go to convert, else if selection is empty, then one char is getted.
+* `word-map:auto`: if selection is not empty and single line, then selected text go to convert, else if selection is empty, then one char is getted.
-* `bacadra-word-map:selected`: look only for selected text
+* `word-map:selected`: look only for selected text
-* `bacadra-word-map:fixed-n`: get fixed length word and send it to convert
+* `word-map:fixed-n`: get fixed length word and send it to convert

 e.g. the greek letters can be input very fast, e.g. input `a` and press convert key (default is `F12`).